Linaro/website/_posts/current/blog/2021-11-16-automatic-detection-and-reporting-of-performance-regressions.md

 ---
 layout: post
 title: Automatic detection and reporting of performance regressions
-description: In this blog, Paolo Valente and Federico Gelmo talk about the progress that has been made on extending Linaro Kernel Functional Test (LKFT) functionalities to include automatic detection and reporting of performance regressions.
+description: In this blog, Paolo Valente and Federico Gelmetti talk about the progress that has been made on extending Linaro Kernel Functional Test (LKFT) functionalities to include automatic detection and reporting of performance regressions.
 All of this work will ultimately help maintainers spot